fredtarbox/Bug-Tracker/README.md

 First step was to abhixsmasher version to run; then added some features and comments to make easier.

+Separated data into Data Folder.
+Set up to look like this:
+    Bug-Tracker
+        Data
+        Bin

-That is where this version stands.
+ That is where it stands now.